MorganKryze/ConsoleAppVisuals/docs/4-examples/ext-boggle.md

 ---
 title: Boggle, a word game
-author: Eliott Roussille (austin)
+author: Eliott A. Roussille
 description: Boggle is a word game where players try to find as many words as possible from a grid of letters.
-keywords: c#, documentation, wordgame, boggle ms.author: Eliott Roussille (austin) ms.date: 20/04/2025 ms.topic: tutorial
+keywords: c#, documentation, wordgame, boggle ms.author: Eliott A. Roussille ms.date: 20/04/2025 ms.topic: tutorial
 ms.service: ConsoleAppVisuals